Colorado Indigent Care Program (CICP)

 We administer the Colorado Indigent Care Program (CICP), which provides discounted health care services to low-income people and families.
 CICP is not a health insurance program.
 Discounted health care services are provided by Colorado hospitals and clinics that participate in the CICP.

 - People legally residing in Colorado

 - People who meet income and resource guidelines

-- People who are not eligible for Medicaid or Child Health Plan Plus (CHP+)
+- People who are not eligible for Health First Colorado (Colorado's Medicaid Program) or Child Health Plan Plus (CHP+)

 - People who have Medicare